zmzlois/k3s-the-sane-way/README.md

 #### What I want at the end...

-- [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS): based on the requested user's location I route them to a server that's closest to them.
+- [GEO DNS](https://blogs.manageengine.com/clouddns/2022/11/08/how-does-geodns-work.html): based on the requested user's location I route them to a server that's closest to them.
 - [Application replication](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#cloning-existing-data): I don't want to only have one database on one server.
 I want every server to have a replica of the same database.
 Each server might have multiple databases for different applications.
 Each server should also have replicas of the same applications.
 - [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity): Each application in the same node should only talk to the database in the same node to allow the best speed.
 The communication happens within the node but not outside.